Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Highlight any accomplishments
+- Remark any accomplishments you have made.

 Education:

-- In the list, include your degrees or certifications and the colleges you went to
+- In the list, include your degrees or certifications and the schools you went to

 Skills: